Heavy Metals in Water

-In general the 2003 (February) results of lead (Pb), mercury (Hg), and cadmium (Cd) concentrations in Baltic Sea surface and deep waters revealed no pronounced changes compared to previous years.
-Regional and temporal limited variations of trace metal concentrations, which have been observed periodically in the western Baltic, have been attributed to the wind induced mixing of the water column coupled to a more or less enrichment of suspended matter and associated trace metals in the water column.
+In general the 2009 (February) results of lead (Pb), and cadmium (Cd) concentrations in Baltic Sea surface and deep waters revealed no pronounced changes compared to previous years.
+Regional and temporal limited variations of trace metal concentrations, which have been observed periodically in the western Baltic (Pomeranian Bay), have been attributed to the inflow from the Odra river, influenced by the prevailing wind directions.

 The enrichment of metals in biota is dependent on their bioavailability.
 In this context it is useful to differentiate between dissolved and particle bounded (volume related) metal species as also implemented by OSPAR in the North Sea.